paragkatkar/katacoda-scenarios-1/using-mabl-creating-a-test/intro.md

-The objective of this scenario is to show you how to create a `mabl` application against an external website and then create the default test and test plan and application.
+The objective of this scenario is to show you how to create a `mabl` application against an external website and then create the default test and test plan using that application.

 In this scenario you will: